-Okay, so you want to build muscle, sculpt your body and get stronger - look no further!
-This guide will teach you exactly how to build a strong & lean body with just a few adjustments to your workouts and nutrition.
+Okay, so you want to build muscle, sculpt your body and get stronger, but you don't know how or where to start - look no further!
+This guide will teach you exactly how to build lean muscle with just a few adjustments to your workouts and nutrition.

 Scroll down to read the guide and get the answers to all your questions 👇🏼

 You've heard it before.
 To build muscle, strength training should be the main focus of your workouts.
 But did you also know, that hitting the right training frequency is key.

 If you don't strength train often enough, your muscles won’t be challenged and therefore not see a reason to grow.
 On the other hand, if you strength train too often, your muscles won’t have enough time to recover and you won't be able to lift as heavy or get the most out of your workouts.

 That’s why, the ideal amount to train each muscle group is 2-3 times per week.
 If not activated regularly, they’ll simply stay as they are.
 This doesn't mean that you can't workout more than 2-3 times per week, it simply means that if you do, make sure to change your workout split so you're training lower body some days and upper body other days.
 That was one half of your body can revocer while you're training the other.

 Aim to strength train 2-4 times per week and make sure you have the right workout split so you're training each muscle group 2 times per week.

 Remember that rest days are just as important as workout days, and too little rest can lead to injuries or burn out.

 Applying ‘progressive overload’ means gradually increasing the volume of your workouts by upping the weight, reps, sets or exercises in your workouts.